 Truck drivers come from all walks of life, and have an incredible knowledge base.
-We have solved the world's problems, invented great things, and come up with some pretty amazing business ideas.
-On the road over the years, I have heard many a truckers view over the CB and VHF radio.
+We have solved the world’s problems, invented great things, and come up with some pretty amazing business ideas.
+I’ve heard many a truckers view of life, business, politics, and just about everything else over the CB and VHF radio.
 They start as conversations to pass time, but can develop into dreams.

 So why then do these ideas or dreams never make it past a conversation or thought?
 There are a number of reasons, so let’s look at four of the biggest reasons.